sroelants/simbelmyne/IDEAS.md

 - [✓] Refactor (cont)hist to be a little saner
 - [✓] WDL eval scaling
 - [ ] Figure out a way to clean up eval tuning (yet another proc macro?).
+- [ ] Have a `Key` trait that both ZHash and `u64` can implement, that allows us to index into TTs and corrhists with either.
+(This would require us to change the implementation of TT and corrhist, though)
+- [ ] Come up with a better way to structure all of the different types of ZHash helpers (e.g., `ZHash::material_key`, etc...)
+      Maybe they should be methods on `Board` (through a helper trait?)

 ## Add as tunable parameters
 - [✓] MVV/LVA weights